Infante Augusto, Duke of Coimbra

 Infante Augusto, Duke of Coimbra ([awˈɡuʃtu]; Augustus; 4 November 1847 – 26 September 1889) was a Portuguese infante (prince) of the House of Braganza.

 Life

-Augusto Maria Miguel Gabriel Rafael Agrícola Francisco de Assis Gonzaga Pedro de Alcântara Loiola of Saxe-Coburg-Gotha and Bragança was born in Lisbon the fifth son of Queen Maria II of Portugal and her King consort Fernando II.
+Augusto Maria Miguel Gabriel Rafael Agrícola Francisco de Assis Gonzaga Pedro de Alcântara Loiola of Saxe-Coburg-Gotha and Bragança was born in Lisbon as the fifth son of Queen Maria II of Portugal and her husband and co-ruler, King Fernando II.
 Augusto was created Duke of Coimbra and had the additional title Duke of Saxony through his father.
 He had the style of His Royal Highness.

 In late 1861, three of his brothers the king Pedro V, Infante João, Duke of Beja and Infante Fernando all fell ill and died.
 Despite falling ill himself he survived and became heir presumptive to another of his brothers and the new king, Luis I on 27 December 1861 following the death of his brother João.
 He remained heir until 28 September 1863 and the birth of Prince Carlos the son of king Luis.